Refunds & Policies

 2. We do not “switch” a person from one subscription service to another.
 An order for a subscription must go through the Payment Gateway because we do not handle credit card information.
 The Payment Gateway provides a high-security venue for processing such information.
 The Payment Gateway does its job when a person enters an order for a subscription on our Website.
 The order is encrypted and routed directly to the Payment Gateway.
 If a person wants to try a subscription that is different from his current subscription, he must place an order for that service just like he did for the original service.
 If he wants to replace one service with another, he must order the new one and cancel the first service.
 A subscriber may cancel a subscription by sending us a cancellation notice (an email or phone call is sufficient to do this).
 He may do this as often as he likes.
 If a person is not sure which service to select, he might try Valu-Pak.
 That way, he can sample all the lists.
 When he discovers which services are most suitable for him, he may cancel Valu-Pak and order only the desired services.
 The fee for Valu-Pak is the same as the total cost of subscribing to 3 services.

 3. We do not put a subscription on “hold” because a person wants to disengage from the market for a period.
 A subscription remains active until it is cancelled.
-This policy is a consequence of the account capabilities of the Payment Gateway.
-Thus, if a person asks us to put a subscription on “hold,” we will consider it to be a request that the subscription be cancelled.
+This policy is a consequence of the account capabilities of the Payment Gateway (a separate company, unrelated to our own).
+Thus, if a person asks us to put a subscription on “hold,” we will have to consider it to be a request that the subscription be cancelled.
 When an individual cancels a subscription, the cancellation will become effective at the end of the current paid-for period.
 There are no refunds or credits for partially used paid-for periods.
 A subscription and its paid-for access will continue until the end of the current paid-for period.
 There will be no additional charges after the current period.
 This is standard procedure for companies that have automatic monthly billing.
 A few examples of the billing procedures of well-known companies.

 Expired Credit Cards